This piece was published in The Big Issue in February 2012.

 “It worked brilliantly,” he says.
 “The important thing was the knock-on effect it had on houses around it.
 To see some investment and new people moving in changed the perception of the area.
 “People thought, ‘Maybe we’ll do our own property up’.
 I went back last year, and without any extra intervention, all the properties in the street were occupied and looking better.”

-He believes there is great potential for further similar homesteading projects across the country.
-Even if councils or housing associations are not willing to give away empty homes for a low as 50p, why not allow for significant discounts, if interested parties are willing to bring up properties to the required standard with their own funds?
+He believes there is potential for similar homesteading projects across the country.
+Even if councils or housing associations are not willing to give away empty homes for as little as 50p, why not allow for significant discounts, if interested parties are willing to bring up properties to the required standard with their own funds?

 The willpower to change direction is not yet clear.
 Grant Shapps, the current minister for housing and local government, has criticised the last government’s approach as “flawed”, highlighting “an obsession with demolition over refurbishment… and perverse incentives being given to rundown neighbourhoods”.